thindil/www.laeran.pl/linuxada/debian_tutorial.md

     Maintainer: Bartek thindil Jasicki <thindil@laeran.pl>

 The next field is the most important and sometimes the hardest to fill:
 *Build-Depends*.
-It contains name of all Debian packages needed for build our package.
+It contains names of all Debian packages needed for build our package.
 It can be listed in one line, but it is more convenient to have each package in a separated line. **Important:** always include the default line, don't remove it.
 In our example we need only two packages: `gnat` (default